 Keep stress levels down.
 Finally, de-stress yourself.
 This is always important, but especially so when going on the keto diet.
 Stress not only reduces the flow of saliva (think of getting dry mouth when going to talk to the boss), but it also slows digestion of proteins.
 Anxiety can also cause acid-reflux, which is known to cause bad breath.
 Finding ways to de-stress is important when starting a new diet, so learn techniques for doing this if you haven’t already.

 While keto breath may be embarrassing, it may be a great way to achieve and maintain overall health.
 Your dentist can give you a head start with a complete teeth cleaning before you start your keto diet and give you more information on how to treat keto breath.
-Find a PERFECT TEETH dental office in Colorado, New Mexico, or Arizona today or call us at 844-717-9588 to schedule your next dental checkup.
+Find a PERFECT TEETH dental office in Colorado, New Mexico, or Arizona today.

 Reviewed by Perfect Teeth Dentist, Dr. Neesha Bir of PERFECT TEETH – Candelaria.